 In this post I’ll show you how to setup Supervisor on Linux and become familiar with a few handy options and settings.
 If you haven’t used Supervisor in the past this post should give you a decent start.

 Supervisor is a Python program that makes managing other programs (processes) a breeze.
 It can ease the process of starting, killing and restarting applications that you develop.
-In this post I’ll explain various aspects that you need to keep in mind while using Supervisor.
+I’ll be explaining various aspects that you need to keep in mind while using Supervisor.

 .confin certain directories.
 It then follows the instructions that you’ve given in those files.